-- the FDA or other foreign regulatory authority as applicable may disagree with the design or implementation of our clinical trials; - we may be unable to demonstrate to the satisfaction of the FDA that a product candidate is safe and effective for any indication; - the FDA may not accept the clinical data from trials which are conducted by individual investigators in countries where the standard of care is potentially different from the United States; - the results of clinical trials may not meet the level of statistical significance required by the FDA for clearance; - the FDA may disagree with our interpretation of data from the bench testing, or clinical trials; - the FDA may fail to approve the manufacturing processes or facilities of third-party manufacturers with which we or our collaborators contract for clinical and commercial supplies; or - the approval policies or regulations of the FDA may significantly be changed in a manner rendering our clinical data insufficient for approval.
+- the FDA or other foreign regulatory authority as applicable may disagree with the design or implementation of our clinical trials; - we may be unable to demonstrate to the satisfaction of the FDA that a product candidate is safe and effective for any indication;

+- the FDA may not accept the clinical data from trials which are conducted by individual investigators in countries where the standard of care is potentially different from the United States; - the results of clinical trials may not meet the level of statistical significance required by the FDA for clearance; - the FDA may disagree with our interpretation of data from the bench testing, or clinical trials; - the FDA may fail to approve the manufacturing processes or facilities of third-party manufacturers with which we or our collaborators contract for clinical and commercial supplies; or - the approval policies or regulations of the FDA may significantly be changed in a manner rendering our clinical data insufficient for approval.

-products after clearance.
+In addition, the FDA may change its clearance and approval policies, adopt additional regulations or revise existing regulations, or take other actions, which may prevent or delay approval or clearance of our products or impact our ability to modify our products after clearance on a timely basis.
+Such policy or regulatory changes could impose additional requirements upon us that could delay our ability to obtain clearance for our devices, increase the costs of compliance or restrict our ability to maintain products after clearance.
 For example, as part of the Food and Drug Administration Safety and Innovation Act, or FDASIA, enacted in 2012, Congress reauthorized the Medical Device User Fee Amendments with various FDA performance goal commitments and enacted several "Medical Device Regulatory Improvements" and miscellaneous reforms, which are further intended to clarify and improve medical device regulation both pre- and post-clearance.
 Some of these proposals and reforms could impose additional regulatory requirements upon us that could delay our ability to obtain new clearance, increase the costs of compliance or restrict our ability to maintain any commercial sale approval we are able to obtain.